 When was the last time you went to the regular dentist consultation?
 Are you avoiding going back to the dentist?
 So is 37% of individuals in the United States!

 The American Dental Association (ADA) says an overwhelming 97% of individuals value their oral health.
 Their recent survey on oral health and well-being in the United States also says that 95% of people agree that regular dental visits keep them healthy — but only 37% actually visited the dentist within the last year.

 What keeps people from getting to the dentist as often as they should?
+What are your reasons for avoiding going to the dentist?
 The majority of Americans say cost, fear, and inconvenience are the major hurdles that prevent them from visiting their dentist.

 Hopefully we can share some good tips to help you overcome these obstacles.

 It’s no surprise that visiting your dentist (with or without insurance) can sometimes be costly.
 Whether it’s just for your routine exams and cleanings, or for larger procedures, dental costs can add up.
 So what can you do about it?

 First, you can always discuss your financial restrictions with your dental office.
 Sometimes they can arrange a payment plan or even a discount for you if you are having trouble.